damijankante/excel-coffee-sales-analysis/README.md

 *   **Time Intelligence Analysis:** Implement more advanced DAX time intelligence functions like `SAMEPERIODLASTYEAR`, `YTD`, and `MTD` to compare performance against historical periods.
 *   **Market Basket Analysis:** Analyze which products are most frequently purchased together to inform cross-selling strategies and product bundling.
 *   **Predictive Analytics:** Utilize Excel's forecasting tools or Python's `statsmodels` library to build a simple sales forecast based on historical data.
-*   **Migration to Power BI:** For enhanced scalability, collaboration, and cloud-based features, the next logical step would be to migrate this entire data model and report into **Microsoft Power BI**.